Genuine Faux Farm

 Every share will get a similar distribution of produce currently ripening at our farm.
 That just might mean that some of the produce you get will not be your favorite food, or it may be new to you.
 We intend to help you in a couple of ways.
 We will try to provide you with some recipes or ideas for processing things you receive.
 Visit our CSA Primer and you can learn more!
 We also try to maintain recipe pages and share information in our weekly CSA emails.

-1 pound green beans, 1 broccoli, cauliflower, romanesco or cabbage head, 4 summer squash, 2-3 zucchini, 4 cucumber, a bunch of kale or chard, 1 head of leaf lettuce, 2-3 bell peppers, 1-2 onions, 1 garlic head, 6 tomatoes, 4 snack tomatoes, 1 large stem of basil, a large bunch of carrots or beets, and some other item the standard shares will not get on that day.
+1 pound green beans, 1 broccoli, cauliflower, romanesco or cabbage head, 2 summer squash, 2 zucchini, 4 cucumber, a bunch of kale or chard, 1 head of leaf lettuce, 2 bell peppers, 2 onions, 1 garlic head, 3 tomatoes, 4 snack tomatoes, 1 large stem of basil, a bunch of carrots or beets.

 As an aside, let us assure you that Rob is a picky eater.
 At one point in his life he would only eat beans, peas, corn, potatoes and limas for his vegetables.
 Since he and Tammy have been producing fresh garden food, he has added broccoli, cauliflower, squash, melons, beets, tomatoes, peppers, spinach, eggplant, lettuce, kale, chard, turnips, pok choi, chinese cabbage, asparagus, pea pods and a host of other things to that list.
 Of course, there are some things he enjoys more than others, but do not discount the difference fresh produce and careful selection of the tastiest varieties will make.
 So, if you want to encourage someone to try some healthier foods - here's how you do it!